AndreasKarasenko/sentiment-in-marketing/README.md

 samples         --  train / test samples for reproducible testing utils           --  utilities like eval functions
 ```
+We additionally have several top-level python scripts that ran both the hyperparameter estimation (where appropriate) and the evaluation of the models.
+These are explained further down.

+The requirements are in `reqs_setfit.txt` and `requirements.txt`.
+If you want to experiment with cuML (for GPU accelerated Scikit-Learn) you also need `cuML_install.txt`.

 Everything is written as a Python Module so top Module like import is supported.